padenarie/Independent-component-analysis-through-implicit-cumulant-tensor-decomposition/README.md

                 raise ValueError("LAPACK root finding dlasd4 failed at {}-th sigma".format(i))
         return roots[::-1]
 ```
+Due to changes in the scipy package after 2013 python versions of 3.5 and above do not work properly with the lapack dlasd4 routine.

-Alternaively, the SVD-package in the **svd_update** folder in this repository can be used.
+Alternatively, the SVD-package in the **svd_update** folder in this repository can be used.
+It must be stated that the fix in this version of the svd-updater has only been used with Python 3.10.2 64 bit.

 - When using the data-sets for plotting.
 The files must be in the same directory as **plot_finalcomps.ipynb** or an additional statement must be added to the top of the code where the files can be found.